-41. Joint rights.
+38. Joint rights.

-- (1) Where a person makes a promise to two or more persons jointly, then unless a contrary intention appears in the contract, the right to claim performance rests between that person and the other persons, jointly. - (2) Where a person to whom a joint promise is made dies, the representative of that deceased person jointly with the surviving person to whom the promise is made, are entitled to the fulfilment of the joint promise. - (3) Where persons who make a joint promise die, their representatives shall fulfil their obligations jointly.
+- (1) Where a person makes a promise to two or more persons jointly, then unless a contrary intention appears in the contract, the right to claim performance rests between that person and the other persons, jointly. - (2) Where a person to whom a joint promise is made dies, the representative of that deceased person, jointly with the surviving persons to whom the promise is made shall fulfil the obligations. - (3) Where all the persons who make a promise die, their representatives shall fulfil their obligations jointly.